Ivan Ljubičić: 2007

 Ljubičić began his 2007 season with a victory at the $1 million Qatar ExxonMobil Open.
 En route to his victory, he defeated Andy Murray in the finals.
 In doing so, he became the race leader in the 2007 Indesit ATP Race.
 In this tournament, Ljubičić played his first competitive match with a Head racquet, after abandoning his previous racket sponsor, Babolat.

 He played in the Australian Open and was seeded fourth, but was surprisingly defeated in the first round by Mardy Fish.
 Ljubičić bounced back well to make the final of the Zagreb Indoor Open, against Cypriot Marcos Baghdatis.
-Despite not losing serve the entire match until facing matchpoint, Ljubičić suffered a 6–7, 6–4, 4–6 loss in the final.
-At the Open 13 tournament in Marseille, Ljubičić, the second seed, was one of four seeds to lose in the first round, losing to qualifier but local favorite Nicolas Mahut 4–6, 4–6.
-In Rotterdam, he made it to the final, where he was beaten 2–6, 4–6 by Mikhail Youzhny.
-At the Pacific Life Open in Indian Wells, California, Ljubičić lost to Andy Roddick in the quarterfinals 6–7, 6–7.
+Despite not losing serve the entire match until facing matchpoint, Ljubičić lost in the final.
+At the Open 13 tournament in Marseille, Ljubičić, the second seed, was one of four seeds to lose in the first round, losing to qualifier but local favorite Nicolas Mahut.
+In Rotterdam, he made it to the final, where he was beaten by Mikhail Youzhny.
+At the Pacific Life Open in Indian Wells, California, Ljubičić lost to Andy Roddick in the quarterfinals.

 Prior to Wimbledon, Ljubičić had some success on the grass courts, a surface in which he had previously failed to reach the last eight.
 Playing at s'Hertogenbosch in the Netherlands, he defeated Dutch home crowd favourite, Peter Wessels in three tight sets.
 Ljubičić won the final set 7–6, securing his victory, despite not breaking the Dutchman's serve in the match.
 As the 15th seed (ranked no. 12), he opened his Wimbledon campaign against American Vince Spadea, followed by a win over Jan Hernych, but fell in four sets to Paul-Henri Mathieu.
 He and Ernests Gulbis lost in the men's doubles competition in the first round.
 In September, just one day before start of Davis Cup tie against Great Britain, he discovered blood in his urine.
 After tests, it was announced that he had two small stones in the kidney.
 He was then advised to take a break for the next couple of weeks.

 Ljubičić then reached the semifinals of the China Open, losing to Fernando González, the quarterfinals in Vienna, and the quarterfinals in Lyon.
 However, he failed to win a match in the two Masters Series tournaments, losing to Stefan Koubek in Madrid and Marcos Baghdatis in Paris.